Architecture of the medieval cathedrals of England: Lincoln Cathedral

 Dating from 1074 to 1548, Lincoln Cathedral is one of the largest of England's cathedrals and it has been claimed by John Ruskin that, architecturally, it is worth any two of the others put together.
 Edward Freeman described it as "one of the loveliest of human works".
 It retains portions of the three massive arches of the Norman west front and much heavily restored sculpture around the central portal.
 The central tower is the tallest in England and is visible for many miles as it rises in spectacular fashion from a high hill.
 The decagonal Chapter House with its huge flying buttresses is the first polygonal chapter house in England.
 Of the interior, the finest part is considered to be the late-13th-century "Angel Choir" with "gorgeous layers of tracery" and enriched with carved angels.
 The transepts have two rose windows, the "Dean's Eye" on the north dating from c.
 1200 and retaining its original glass, while the Flowing Decorated "Bishop's Eye" on the south is filled with salvaged medieval fragments.

 Manchester Cathedral

-Manchester Cathedral began as a parish church and was re-founded as a religious college in 1422, much of its structure being designed by John Wastell (1485 to 1506).
+Manchester Cathedral began as a parish church and was re-founded as a religious college in 1422, much of its structure being designed by John Wastell (1485 to 1506), then heavily restored in 1882.
 It is very different in style from the earlier great churches, sometimes being listed with the 13 Anglican "parish-church cathedrals".
-Double aisles give it the widest nave of any English cathedral (115 feet); and it also has the richest set of late medieval choir stalls and misericords in the country.
+Double aisles give it the widest nave of any English cathedral (115 feet); and it also has the richest set of late medieval choir stalls and misericords (1505-09) in the country.